SMART Approach Is Advancing Mesothelioma Survival Rates

 The cancer center in Toronto is the first in the world to study a large number of patients using the Surgery for Mesothelioma After Radiation Therapy (SMART) approach to treatment.
 The Swedish Cancer Institute in Seattle is the only U.S. center using the protocol and reported impressive results in a much smaller sample.

-The more accepted multimodal treatment begins with chemotherapy, then surgery and concludes with radiation if its need.
+The more accepted multimodal treatment begins with chemotherapy, then surgery and concludes with radiation if it’s needed.

 “When you have a very, very aggressive tumor, you need management that will match it aggressively,” Toronto radiologist John Cho, who co-authored the study, told Asbestos.com.
 “That’s what we do.
 This is not a fluke.
 We believe this approach is making a difference.
 We’ve been doing it a lot now, and it works.”